fbpx

 Conservatories are characterised by their extensive use of glass frames and roofs, creating a bright and airy atmosphere.
 They serve as versatile living spaces, often used as sunrooms, social rooms or dining areas, offering both outdoor and indoor living.

-Like the Orangery, conservatories can be used as a practical extension to your home for any reason you wish.
-With several different types of conservatories available, it’s now easier than ever to find a design and shape to suit your needs.
+With various types of conservatories available, it’s now easier than ever to find a design and shape to suit your needs.

 Some of the most popular varieties include: